Tynasello/facial-expression-classification/README.md

 ### About the Project

 This project involved the use of transfer learning and a CNN (convolutional neural network).
+I tuned hyperparameters (learing rate and number of features in linear layers) using Ray Tune to optimize model accuracy.
 Data augmentation was performed on the data set to increase model performance while reducing the likelihood of overfitting.

 Initially, a custom model was developed.
 This model architecture consisted of 6 convolutional layers with ReLU activation functions, and max pooling, followed by 3 linear layers.
 By first creating my own model, I gained a better understanding of convolutional layers and feature mapping, as well as the effect of different kernel sizes, padding and stride values, and pooling layers.
 This model achieved ~52% accuracy on the validation set.